flame-engine/flame/packages/flame_audio/README.md

 ### General sounds

-Call these built-in methods to play sounds for your Flame game.
+Use these built-in methods to play sounds in your Flame game:

 ```dart
 import 'package:flame_audio/flame_audio.dart';